kvdmolen/DTIP/pages/whitepaper.md

 ### Positioning

-The protocol provides a **trust and authorization layer** independent of APIs, data formats, or governance.
+DTIP provides a **trust and authorization layer** independent of APIs, data formats, or governance.
 It answers "who is allowed to access what"—not "how should data transfer" or "what schema to use."

 It serves as a base layer across diverse contexts.
 Compliance-heavy industries like automotive, aerospace, and healthcare benefit from precise access control and complete audit trails.
 Complex supply chains use it to flow access rights between multiple independent parties without central coordination.
 Real-time collaboration scenarios leverage DIDComm for event-driven coordination.
 Bilateral partnerships can formalize trusted data exchange without extensive onboarding overhead.

-**Complementing Existing Frameworks:** The protocol does not compete with Gaia-X or iSHARE—it fills a gap they leave open.
+**Complementing Existing Frameworks:** DTIP does not compete with Gaia-X or iSHARE—it fills a gap they leave open.
 Gaia-X defines who is trustworthy (through participant and compliance credentials) but does not specify how to grant or verify access to specific resources. iSHARE defines delegation evidence but requires scheme membership and central registries.
-This protocol provides the authorization mechanics: Access-VCs for fine-grained permissions, delegation chains for supply chain flexibility, and lightweight DID authentication for parties that already trust each other.
+DTIP provides the authorization mechanics: Access Credentials for fine-grained permissions, delegation chains for supply chain flexibility, and lightweight DID authentication for parties that already trust each other.

-A Gaia-X participant can adopt this protocol while remaining fully compliant—Gaia-X credentials simply become public credentials in their DID Document, usable in trust chains.
-An iSHARE participant can use the same Access-VC patterns without requiring all partners to join the scheme.
-The protocol offers a lighter path for organizations that want interoperability without the full infrastructure overhead of DSP connectors or scheme onboarding.
+A Gaia-X participant can adopt DTIP while remaining fully compliant—Gaia-X credentials simply become public credentials in their DID Document, usable in trust chains.
+An iSHARE participant can use the same Access Credential patterns without requiring all partners to join the scheme.
+DTIP offers a lighter path for organizations that want interoperability without the full infrastructure overhead of DSP connectors or scheme onboarding.

 Organizations already in Gaia-X, iSHARE, or DSP ecosystems can use this as the underlying trust layer while maintaining their compliance commitments.
 Others can use it directly, with or without those credentials.